-So you're new to military life?
-We have tips for new MilSos from the old pros -- your new friends.
+New to military life?
+Here are some tried-and-true tips for new MilSos from the old pros -- your new friends.

 Many a spouse have signed on to this life not realizing quite how dominating the military can be of your service member and, in its own way, you.
 For starters, deployments, trainings, field exercises, the schoolhouse, and TDYs may send your spouse away for longer periods of time than you’re accustomed to or expected.
 These phases apart will be even more noticeable if you haven’t lived with your spouse before.
 It really is one thing when he or she is off doing their thing while you’re doing your thing.
 But when suddenly your separate things are the same thing, the house can feel noticeably empty.

 As much as the military invades your spouse’s life, you’ll find that marriage makes it invade yours, too.
 For starters: If you’re living on a base or near a base, you’ll find your friendship circle mirrors your spouse’s: Your first forays into friendship will probably within your neighborhood, the other spouses in the unit, and your Family Readiness Group.
 (If the idea of having no civilian friends freaks you out, fear not.
 There are lots of ways to build civilian connections in military life.)
 As you get settled, it’ll be easier to make new friends, and you’ll come up with a core group of people you just can’t live without.
 We call those the 5 Friends Every Military Spouse Needs.
 And trust us, you do need them.

 That will be especially true when PCS season rolls around.
 That’s one of those acronyms you’re probably just now trying to learn -- the military is full of them.
 In this case, we’re talking about Permanent Change of Station, or the big move you’ll do every few hours as your spouse gets new orders and you change posts/bases/military installations.
 Despite its name, there’s nothing permanent about the PCS except for the fact that it’s going to be an ever present reality in your life.